-When referring to the register definitions for the OCCS in the 56F8300 Peripheral User Manual, use the register definitions without the internal Relaxation Oscillator, since the 56F8357 does NOT contain this oscillator.
+When referring to the register definitions for the OCCS in the 56F8300 Peripheral User Manual, use the register definitions without the internal Relaxation Oscillator, since the 56F8357/56F8157 do NOT contain this oscillator.

-Part 4 Memory Operating Modes (MEM)
+Part 4 Memory Map

-The 56F8357 device is a 16-bit motor-control chip based on the 56800E core.
-It uses a Harvard-style architecture with two independent memory spaces for Data and Program.
+The 56F8357 and 56F8157 devices are 16-bit motor-control chips based on the 56800E core.
+These parts use a Harvard-style architecture with two independent memory spaces for Data and Program.
 On-chip RAM and Flash memory are used in both spaces.